The Buzz (talk show): The Buzz (1999–2013)

-On October 13, 2013, Gonzaga and Gonzales bid farewell to the show.
-With the two hosts departure, Abunda hinted that the program will be undergoing changes.
+On October 13, 2013, Gonzaga and Gonzales bade farewell to the show.
+With the two hosts' departure, Abunda hinted that the program will be undergoing changes.
 Abunda said, "Sa inyong walang patid na pagsubaybay, sa inyong walang sawang pagsuporta at sa patuloy naming pagbibigay serbisyo, kasama kayo sa isang panibagong simula.
 Kasali kayo sa pagbubukas ng isang bagong kabanata, mas malawak, mas malaki.
 Pakikinggan, paguusapan at pakikialaman.
 Ito ang pagbabagong kakapitan, pagbabagong tatatak sa puso at isipan.
 Ito ang inyong The Buzz."

 Buzz ng Bayan (2013–2014)

 On October 20, 2013, The Buzz format was discontinued and was reformatted into an interactive entertainment talk-show called Buzz ng Bayan (English: Buzz of the Nation).
-With the reformat, together with Boy Abunda, Carmina Villaroel and Janice de Belen were added as hosts.
+With the reformat, together with Boy Abunda, Carmina Villarroel and Janice de Belen were added as hosts.
 The show had three segments, namely: Top News Items, Opinions, and Panel Discussion.
 After the segment Top News Items, several personalities known as Bayan Buzzers (usually three), would give their own opinions regarding that certain issue.
 Aida Espiritu, aide of ABS-CBN president, CEO and COO Charo Santos-Concio and Onse Tolentino, a comedian and entertainment reporter/columnist, were the most notable and considered the resident Bayan Buzzers.

-More than 6 months after the reformatted The Buzz came into airing, Villaroel confirmed that the show will again be reformatted and return to its old title as The Buzz.
+More than 6 months after the reformatted The Buzz came into airing, Villarroel confirmed that the show will again be reformatted and return to its old title as The Buzz.
 She also confirmed that she will not be part of the reformat, and stated that two former hosts in The Buzz will return to the show together with Boy Abunda.